nuxt/governance/README.md

 It is, however, important to note that the RFC process does not hold any authority in terms of decision-making.
 In case of disagreements, the authors have the last word with mutual agreement.
 If the community chooses to question the wisdom of the actions of a framework team member, the project lead can review their decisions by checking the relevant GitHub discussions, and either uphold or reverse them.

+## Changes to this document

-Any change to this document should be unanimously approved by the authors, Sebastien Chopin, Alexandre Chopin and Pooya Parsa.
+This document is signed-off-by Sébastien Chopin, Alexandre Chopin and Pooya Parsa and any future changes should be unanimously approval from all.

 This governance document is based upon the [Benevolent Dictator Governance Model](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel) by Ross Gardler and Gabriel Hanganu, licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 This document itself is also licensed under the same license.